angrywatermelon69/Telegram-to-Bitmex/README.md

+# Try it out on Bitmex TestNet

 Open a Demo account at [Bitmex TestNet](https://testnet.bitmex.com/register), once you are logged in, click on Account Tab , then API Keys on the left menu bar.
 Give your API Keys a name, don't worry about the CIDR for now, and adjust Key Permissions to "Order".
 Don't checkbox "Withdraw", Click Create API Keys: and Bitmex will return some strings like the one you see below.
+These are real api keys that you can use on the testnet exchange to simplify testing the application today.

 ID: oVbXpx0R0SYd47CTz1GKxv2X
 Secret:	vFN3ti8O0FXKRx0oPMBB_MU5uWlMpWXOG0vfD89Pl70vMnFt